Cantor-Bernstein implies Excluded Middle: Reversing Cantor-Bernstein

 In order to keep the argument self-contained, we reproduce his argument below before deriving the main result.

 \begin{definition} We define $\Ninfty$ to be the set of non-increasing sequences in $2^\bbN$, i.e.\footnote{For more categorically-inclined people, $\Ninfty$ is the final coalgebra for the functor $X \mapsto 1 + X$.
-This justifies calling $\Ninfty$ the set of conatural numbers.
-The induced topology from $2^\bbN$ in Definition~\ref{def:Ninfty} also justifies calling $\Ninfty$ the \emph{one-point compactification of $\bbN$}.},
+This would justify calling $\Ninfty$ \emph{the} set of conatural numbers.
+On the other hand, the induced topology from $2^\bbN$ in Definition~\ref{def:Ninfty} also justifies calling $\Ninfty$ the \emph{one-point compactification of $\bbN$} (seen as a discrete space).},